acron0/getembed-analysis/ui_analysis.md

 #### Profiles

 Selected from the tab navigation on the page, this section presents a large table.
-The columns are vaguely named 'planned', 'pre' and 'post' and don't offer much information.
+The columns are vaguely named 'planned', 'pre' ad 'post' and don't offer much information.
 The table rows are grouped by headings that are clearly marked.
 A lot of the cells are empty.
 The table is quite long and in order to reach the bottom scrolling is required.
 The row groups are not sorted alphabetically.